Charles Shaughnessy: Early life

 Shaughnessy was born on 9 February 1955 in London, the son of Alfred Shaughnessy, a television writer who was the scriptwriter for Upstairs, Downstairs, and actress Jean Lodge.
 His brother, David Shaughnessy, is also an actor and a television producer and director.
-His great-grandfather Thomas Shaughnessy, the 1st Baron Shaughnessy, was an American-Canadian railway administrator of Irish descent.
+His great-grandfather Thomas Shaughnessy, the 1st Baron Shaughnessy, was an American–Canadian railway administrator of Irish descent.
 Charles inherited the title when his second cousin Michael (1946–2007), the 4th Baron Shaughnessy, died without issue.

 Having been born into a show-business family, Shaughnessy started appearing in plays during primary school.
-After attending Eton College, he read for a law degree at Magdalene College at the University of Cambridge where he wrote a thesis on the House of Lords.
+After attending Eton College, he read for a law degree at Magdalene College, Cambridge, where he wrote a thesis on the House of Lords.
 While at Cambridge, he joined the Footlights club.
 After graduating, he decided to return to acting and enrolled in a London drama school, which led to his touring in a repertory company.
 He moved to the United States and married the actress Susan Fallender in 1983, with whom he has two daughters, Jenny (born 1990) and Maddy (born 1995).